 Binge-eating disorder, sometimes referred to as compulsive overeating, involves the same binge-eating sessions as described in the bulimia section but doesn’t involve purging behaviors.
 The bingeing episodes must average once a week for three months and not be related to bulimia or anorexia.

 Previously called EDNOS (eating disorder not otherwise specified), other specified feeding or eating disorder (OSFED) is any problematic eating behaviors that have an impact on the person’s mental health and quality of life but don’t meet the diagnostic criteria for any other eating disorder listed in the DSM-V.

 Diagnosing Eating Disorders

 While it’s possible to look at a list of criteria and see that you meet the standards for an eating disorder diagnosis, you do need to actually be diagnosed by a mental health professional in order to move forward with formal treatment.
 Eating disorders can also overlap to a degree, such as anorexia that includes episodes of bingeing and purging.
 Eating disorders can also be co-occurring with other issues such as depression, anxiety and self-harm.
-In these cases, a treatment plan needs to be developed to deal with all of the issues and not just the eating disorder.
+In these cases, an eating disorder treatment plan needs to be developed to deal with all of the issues and not just the eating disorder.